mldangelo/personal-site/docs/adapting-guide.md

 as a shortcut.

 I recommend purchasing your own domain name from [Google Domains](https://domains.google).
-If you would like to host on github pages, run `npm run deploy`.
-This generates a new branch called `gh-pages`.
-Then go to `https://github.com/[your-github-username]/[your-repo-name]/settings` and configure accordingly:
+The project is pre-configured to automatically deploy to github pages via the deploy github action.
+Go to `https://github.com/[your-github-username]/[your-repo-name]/settings` and configure accordingly:

 <center><img src="images/gh-pages.png"></center>